INTRODUCTION

 Getting enough vitamin D can be a challenge, but there are several sources to rely on:

-- Supplements: A reliable option for individuals who struggle to get enough vitamin D through sunlight or diet, especially during winter months.
+- Supplements: A reliable option for individuals who struggle to get enough vitamin D through sunlight or diet, especially during the winter months.

 A combination of these sources ensures you meet your daily requirements.